ilibarra/primer_design_covid19/README.md

 Z-scores are calculated using a regression model that models the free energy versus amplicon length.
 This allows comparing free energies of long and short amplicons.

-#### Installation and running (typical time: less than 5 minutes)
+### Installation and running (typical time: less than 5 minutes)
 ```
 git clone primer_design_linearfold_covid19.git
-cd primer_design_linearfold_covid19`
+cd primer_design_linearfold_covid19
 ```

-### Requirements
+### Environment requirements
 - `Python 3` https://www.python.org/
-- `pandas numpy seaborn scikit-learn`
+- Data Science packages for Python: `pandas numpy seaborn scikit-learn`
-- We use [LinearFold](https://github.com/LinearFold/LinearFold) to assess free energy of RNA secondary structures.
+- [LinearFold](https://github.com/LinearFold/LinearFold) must be installed to assess free energy of RNA secondary structures.
-- Please include to `$PATH` or define path with `--linearfold`.
+Please include to `$PATH` or define path with `--linearfold`.

-# Running examples
+### Execution examples
 ```
 python generate_primer_pairs.py --help # see help (fasta ID, gc content filter, min-max primer/amplicon lengths, etc.)
+# LOAD TESTS
-python generate_primer_pairs.py --ntest 100 # test only with the first 100 primer pairs
+python generate_primer_pairs.py --ntest 100 # test only with the first 100 primer pairs (run in 5 minutes).
-python generate_primer_pairs.py --ntest 1000 --checkothers # test only with the first 1000 pairs, and check for background viral genomes
+python generate_primer_pairs.py --ntest 1000 # test only with the first 1000 pairs, and check for background viral genomes
+# FULL RUN
 python generate_primer_pairs.py --checkothers # full run, checking for unwanted viral genomes
 ```

-# Output
+### Output
-- An Excel file called `output/GCF_009858895.2_CDS_pairs.xlsx` contains details for all shortlisted pairs selected by input criteris.
+- An Excel file called `output/FASTA_ID_pairs.xlsx` contains details for all shortlisted pairs selected by input criteria.
-- Check Z-scores for RNA-stability of primers.
-More negative values are correlated with stable 2D-RNA amplicons.
+- Check Z-scores for RNA-stability of primers and amplicons.
+More negative values are correlated with more stable RNA structures.
     - To visualize, you can submit amplicon sequences in [NUPACK website](http://www.nupack.org/partition/new).

-# Running time
+### Running time
+- Around 5-15 minutes for load tests between 100 and 2000 (primer pairs and their respective amplicons).
-- Around 15-30 minutes for full execution (one CPU, default parameters, verification against other genomes and RNA secondary structure assessment).
+- ~90 minutes for full execution (one CPU, default parameters, verification against other genomes and RNA secondary structure assessment).
 - Adding more background genomes increases running time linearly.
 - Reducing the primer lengths increases exponentially the running time.